-Requirements Hours WGS 303 Introduction to Lesbian, Gay, Bisexual, Transgender, and Queer Studies 3 or WGS 305 Introduction to Women's and Gende r Studies Six hours in the following g course: 6 WGS 335 Topics in Lesbian, Gay, Bisexual, Transgender, and Queer Studies 1 Nine additional upper-division semester hours chosen from the following courses: 2 9 WGS 335 Topics in Lesbian, Gay, Bisexual, Transgender, and Queer Studies An upper-division WG S course Another course appro Cluster chair 3 ved by LGBTQ/Sexualities Research

-Each semester, the list of approved courses that meet the requirements above is available in the Center for Women's and Gender Studies undergraduate advising office.
-The list of courses known as the "Pink Book" is published on the Women's and Gender Studies website.

-The student must earn a grade of at least a C in each of the courses taken to fulfill the LGBTQ/Sexualities Studies certificate requirements
+Requirements Hours WGS 303 Introduction to Lesbian, Gay, Bisexual, Transgender, and Queer Studies 3 or WGS 305 Introduction to Women's and Gende r Studies Six hours in the following g course: 6 WGS 335 Topics in Lesbian, Gay, Bisexual, Transgender, and Queer Studies Nine additional upper-div the following courses: rision semester hours chosen from 9 WGS 335 Topics in Lesbian, Gay, Bisexual, Transgender, and Queer Studies An upper-division WG S course Another course appro Cluster chair ved by LGBTQ/Sexualities Research Please Note: the requirements above i Women's, Gender, and Se advising office.
+The list o f approved courses that meet s available in the Department of exuality Studies undergraduate of courses known as the "Pink Book" en's and Gender Studies website. grade of at least a C in each of Il the LGBTQ/Sexualities Studies 1.
+Choose any two topics s from this course.

-- 1. Choose any two topics from this course. - 2.
-At least three of these hours must be taken from outside the student's major field of study. - 3.
-See the listings in the Pink Book for suggested courses.
+2. At least three of these hours must be taken from outside the student's major field of study.

+3. See the listings in the Pink Book for suggested courses.